-Does Michigan require you to file a Police Report for Accident
+Does Michigan require you to file a Police Report for an Accident

-Yes, you need to file a police report for a car accident in Michigan if you’re involved in a car crash that results in death or injury or property damage of $1,000 or more.
+Yes, you need to file a police report for a car accident in Michigan if you’re involved in a car crash resulting in death, injury, or property damage of $1,000 or more.

 To satisfy the law’s requirements, you must “immediately” report that accident “at the nearest or most convenient police station, or to the nearest or most convenient police officer.”

 Reasons why you Need to File a Michigan Police Report

 - Most Insurance Companies require a police report to determine fault when paying out a Michigan Mini-Tort Claim.
 Michigan Mini-Tort allows a vehicle owner to collect up to $3,000 for vehicle damage repair costs from the at-fault driver.
 This limit increased to $3,000 on July 1, 2020.
 You collect a portion of these totals if you are partially at fault and the other driver is also partially at fault.

 - To claim with your insurance company, they will require you to File a police report for “uninsured motorist” or “underinsured motorist” benefits if the other party did not have auto insurance at the time of the accident.